 Coping with the Holidays When Grief Is New

 Grief follows a wave-like pattern, and often people feel as though their grief is intensifying around the holidays.
-It is normal to feel this, as special dates such as holidays and anniversaries tend to highlight the absence of your loved one, and show how your life has changed.
+It is normal to feel this, Morris says, and grief does not follow a linear pattern where a person just gets better and better.
+Special dates such as birthdays and anniversaries tend to highlight the absence of your loved one and how your life has changed.

-While it is very important to give yourself permission to cry, it is equally important to give yourself permission to enjoy these occasions.
+While it is very important to give yourself permission to grieve, it is equally important to give yourself permission to enjoy these occasions.

 4 thoughts on “Coping with the Holidays When Grief Is New”